jifanchn/telegram-to-openai/README.md

-# telegram-to-openai

-# prepare
+# Prepare

-Before start, you must create a OPENAI api token and a telegram bot token.
+Before start, you must create an OPENAI api token and a telegram bot token.

-# build
+# Build

-Use goland to build the project
+Use golang to build the project

     go mod download
     go build .

-# deploy on VPS
+# Deploy on VPS

 Copy the binary file to where you want